Tango and Coffee: Is ‘El tigre Millán’ this year’s ‘Tormenta’ ?

 Tango By Year

 When the pandemic struck, my friend and colleague Dag Stenvoll (Bergen, NO) had an idea: how about doing a free online Zoom show for the tango community?
 To slice the cake differently, his idea was to choose a particular year.
 He would choose the year and the tracks to play, and I would talk about them.
 The twist: I wouldn’t know which numbers he was going to play – only the year.
 I agreed, and Tango By Year was born.
 Over the next 18 months we did 38 shows – over 130 hours of programming, covering 1927-1955 – the core years of tango – with a few bonus programmes.
-All the episodes are freely available for listening on the TBY Soundcloud.
+All the episodes are freely available for listening on the TBY Soundcloud (optional donation).

 1st March 1926: Electrical recording arrives in Argentina